Blog

 Time to send the notice of adverse action.
 This notice must clearly inform this candidate of their power to dispute your decision, as well as offer to provide them with another copy of their report at any point within 60 days of their reception of the notice.

-If the background check was outsourced to an outside company, then the adverse action notice must also state that the hiring decision was not made by the contractor but by the employer.
+If the background check was outsourced to an outside company, then the adverse action notice must also state that the employer, not the provider, is responsible for the hiring decision and for sending all adverse action notices.
 You will also need to include the name and contact information (including address) of the company you outsourced to on the adverse action notice.
 Keep a copy of all of this for your own records, and always document the date you sent your paperwork.

 Step 5: Properly Dispose of Sensitive Information

 Because you will be handling sensitive documents, the FCRA requires that you, as the employer, dispose of these documents securely.
-Paper copies of the background check results must be incinerated or shredded, and any digital copies of the files must be erased irretrievably.
+Paper copies of the background check results must be incinerated or shredded, and any digital copies of the files must be erased irretrievably, as employers are legally required to dispose of background check data once it is no longer needed.

 What Happens if a Candidate Disputes Their Report?